mercadopago/devsite-docs/guides/best-practices/ux-for-checkouts/optimized-experience.en.md

 In turn, the **inputs** are fields where the users must fill and edit the required information.
 They should have a logical order within the form and the required ones should be differentiated from the optional ones.
 Additionally, they must be long enough so that users can view the information they have entered and easily review and edit them.

-In order to make filling out the form easier and do not tire the user:
+In order to make filling out the form easier and not tire the user:

 * Use a few inputs per form, use only the essential ones.
 * Remove any request of information that is not essential for the purchase process.